Skisteve007/be-valid-prototyper-3b823619/public/docs/SYNTH-Valid-Governance-Engine-Patent-Specification.md

 2. The method of claim 1, further comprising:
    - Fault-tolerant handling of seat timeouts, errors, and rate limits
-   - Automatic weight redistribution when seats abstain
+   - Automatic weight renormalization when seats abstain
    - Logging of abstention reason codes

 3. The method of claim 1, further comprising: